 The Role of Consultants.
-The Compensation Committee has the authority to retain and terminate any thirdparty compensation consultant and to obtain advice and assistance from internal and external legal, accounting and other advisers.
+The Compensation Committee has the authority to retain and terminate any third-party compensation consultant and to obtain advice and assistance from internal and external legal, accounting and other advisers.
 The Compensation Committee has the authority to compensate its outside advisers without obtaining approval of the Board.
 In accordance with this authority, the Compensation Committee retained Hay Group in 2015 as the committee's independent compensation consultant to advise the Compensation Committee on matters related to CEO and other named executive officer compensation.
 The Compensation Committee assessed Hay Group's work as required under rules of the Securities and Exchange Commission and concluded that it did not raise any conflicts of interest and that Hay Group was independent within the NYSE's listing standards.

 The consultant's assignments are determined by the chairman of the Compensation Committee.
-At the request of the chairman, the current consultant assists in developing the peer group of companies and compensation surveys to be used for the competitive analyses, prepares the market analysis of both named executive officer and board compensation, prepares a financial analysis of the Company's performance vis-à-vis the peer group and analyzes the relationship between CEO pay and company performance, constructs market competitive ranges of pay opportunity for base salaries, annual cash incentive compensation targets, and long-term equity incentive plans for linkage to key business objectives and company performance.
+At the request of the chairman, the current consultant assists in developing the peer group of companies and compensation surveys to be used for the competitive analyses, prepares the market analysis of both named executive officer and board compensation, prepares a financial analysis of the Company's performance vis-à-vis the peer group and analyzes the relationship between CEO pay and company performance, constructs market competitive ranges of pay opportunity for base salaries, annual cash incentive compensation targets, and long-term equity incentive awards for named executive officers, and reviews the annual cash incentive compensation and long-term equity incentive plans for linkage to key business objectives and company performance.
 The consultant advises the Compensation Committee as to the compensation of executive officers of the Company, but does not recommend any specific pay level changes for executive officers.

 The Role of Executives.
 The Company's CEO and its Senior Vice President, General Counsel and Secretary, or "GC," are actively involved in the executive compensation process.
 Historically, the CEO reviews the performance of each of the named executive officers (other than his own performance) and, within the defined program parameters, recommends to the Compensation Committee base salary increases and annual cash incentive compensation and long-term equity incentive awards for such individuals.
 He provides the Compensation Committee with both annual and long-term recommended financial performance goals for the Company that are used to link pay with performance.
 The CEO also provides his views to the Compensation Committee and the consultant with respect to the executive compensation program's ability to attract, retain and motivate the level of executive talent necessary to achieve the Company's business goals.
-The GC works with the CEO to develop the recommended base salary increases, annual cash incentive compensation program to attract, retain, and motivate the Company's executive team and potential executive hires.
-The CEO and the GC attend the meetings of the Company's executive team and potential executive hires.
-The CEO and the GC attend the meetings of the Company's executive team and potential executive hires.
+The GC works with the CEO to develop the recommended base salary increases, annual cash incentive compensation levels and long-term equity incentive awards, and provides analysis on the ability of the executive compensation program to attract, retain, and motivate the Company's executive team and potential executive hires.
+The CEO and the GC attend the meetings of the Compensation Committee, but do not participate in the Compensation Committee's executive sessions.